santiagocgonzalezmartinez/FORGENIUS-pipeline/FORGENIUS-pipeline.md

 SCGM & MW
 2023-10-13

-My final try!
-Here is some data about cars
+We start by getting some data from VCFs and making genepop files

 ``` r
 summary(cars)